wdemarest/strogsvr/README.md

 Change Security to allow "outbound all" and "inbound port 22" and "inbound port 80" Accept all other defaults for storage, etc.
 Pick [Launch], and create a new keypair
-Save it as ~/.ssh/jeesty.pem
+Save it as ~/.ssh/strog.pem
-chmod 400 ~/.ssh/jeesty.pem
+chmod 400 ~/.ssh/strog.pem
 ```

+2.1 Be sure that Route53 has strog.com set up properly to point at the IP address of this server.

 3. Setup the .pem file
 From local osx terminal: